VictoriaMetrics/VictoriaMetrics/README.md

 ```
   -bigMergeConcurrency int
     	The maximum number of CPU cores to use for big merges.
 Default value is used if set to 0
+  -cluster.tls
+    	Whether to use TLS when accepting connections from vminsert and vmselect.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -cluster.tlsCAFile string
+    	Path to TLS CA file to use for verifying certificates provided by vminsert and vmselect.
+By default system CA is used.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -cluster.tlsCertFile string
+    	Path to server-side TLS certificate file to use when accepting connections from vminsert and vmselect.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -cluster.tlsKeyFile string
+    	Path to server-side TLS key file to use when accepting connections from vminsert and vmselect.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
   -dedup.minScrapeInterval duration
     	Leave only the first sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueriesOutsideRetention